+Constantly changing your cat’s routine.
+Cats prefer predictability.
+For many felines, changes in routine can lead to stress, which can result in negative side effects, like vomiting, decreased food intake and increased eliminations outside the litterbox.
 Maintaining a predictable routine, with regular feeding and playtimes, reduces stress, which can help your cat stay healthier and mesh better into a shared life with humans.

 Ignoring your cat’s social and engagement needs.
 We think of cats as independent and aloof, but that’s not necessarily the case.
 A cat can get attached to the people he lives with and can become upset when he’s left alone or not given enough attention.
 If you have a social feline, it is important to provide regular social interactions for him (playtime or training), as well as providing activities for him to engage in when you’re not around.
 You can do this by leaving him with toys, food puzzles and cat-safe grasses, as well as by modifying his environment by adding perches, climbing structures, scratching posts, hiding spots or a view of a fish tank (as long as the fish aren't in danger)or bird feeder.

 Like this article?
 Have a point of view to share?
 Let us know!